W.M. Keck Foundation

 - an estimated budget broken down, if possible, by major areas, e.g., personnel, equipment, consumable supplies, etc. (Budgets can be rough approximations at this stage).

-Note: The authors are free to add other details (e.g., background to put the research into perspective, description of the institution’s prominence in the field, etc.) in the narrative if there’s room.
-Avoid illustrations in these single-pagers.
-The researchers will need all the room for text.
+Note: Authors are free to add other details (e.g., background to put the research into perspective, description of the institution’s prominence in the field, etc.) to the narrative if they have room.
+Avoid illustrations in these single-pagers and use all the room for text.
 If a reference is necessary, abbreviate it as (Science, 323, 45, ‘11).
 DO NOT USE (Jones et al., 2011).

-Submit as a word document, with the name of the Principal Investigator (PI) and W. M. Keck June Cycle.
-Send to firstname.lastname@example.org, with the subject line including the phrase W. M. Keck June Cycle, no later than 11:59 pm, Wednesday, July 9, 2014.
+Submit as a word document, with the name of the Principal Investigator (PI) and W. M. Keck July Cycle.
+Send to email@example.com, with the subject line including the phrase W. M. Keck Julyne Cycle, no later than 11:59 pm, Friday, May 15, 2015.

-Timeline and submission process: Submitted concept papers will be reviewed by a review panel consisting of non-bias faculty and representatives from both Institutional Advancement and the Office of Research.
-The concept papers to be submitted to the foundation will be selected by the review panel by Friday, July 11 so that Institutional Advancement/Foundation and Corporate Relations can send the selected concept papers to Keck the following Monday, July 14th.
-The AVP for Foundations and Corporate Relations within IA will call the foundation by Friday, July 18th to secure a consultation prior to the August 15th.
+Timeline and submission process: Submitted concept papers will be reviewed by a panel consisting of faculty and representatives from Institutional Advancement and the Office of Research.
+The concept papers to be submitted to the foundation will be selected by the review panel by Friday, May 29th so that Institutional Advancement/Foundation and Corporate Relations can send the selected concept papers to Keck the following Monday, June 1st.
+The AVP for Foundation and Corporate Relations within IA will call the foundation by Friday, June 5th to secure a consultation.
 The consultation is an important aspect of the application procedure with this foundation.
-During the consultation, the appropriate Keck program officers will indicate whether a university’s project is of interest to the foundation and invite full proposals by November 1st.
-Only one conference call will be scheduled for each institution to discuss all concepts.
+During the consultation, appropriate Keck program officers will indicate whether a university’s project is of interest to the foundation and invite full proposals by November 1st.
+Only one conference call will be scheduled for each institution to discuss all concepts

 Any questions regarding the foundation should be directed to Patricia Austin.
 Any questions regarding the internal competition can be directed to firstname.lastname@example.org.